EU irks Britain by calling Gibraltar a 'colony'

 Spanish sources said this week that Madrid would insist on excluding Gibraltar from all agreements between Britain and the EU once Britain has left.

-There is, however, concern among other EU members that Madrid’s hard line could disrupt efforts to ease Britain out of the bloc.
-EU diplomats point to the territorial issue as one of those that could fray the unity the 27 have shown in negotiations up to now.
+But there is concern among other EU countries that Madrid’s hard line could disrupt efforts to ease Britain out of the bloc.
+EU diplomats point to the territorial issue as one of those that could fray the unity the 27 have shown in negotiations so far.